roryeiffe/Garbage-Collection-Guided-Coding-Example/README.md

     @Override
     public boolean equals(Object o) {
+        // first, check the reference:
         if (this == o) return true;
-        if (o == null || getClass() != o.getClass()) return false;
+        // make sure the object isn't null and ensure the classes match: if (o == null || getClass() != o.getClass()) return false;
+        // cast the object to a Movie object:
         Movie movie = (Movie) o;
+        // compare the individual fields:
         return year == movie.year && Double.compare(movie.rating, rating) == 0 && Objects.equals(title, movie.title) && Objects.equals(director, movie.director);
     }

     @Override
     public int hashCode() {
+        // Use the Objects.hash method on all of the fields
-        return Objects.hash(title, director, year, rating);
+        // This is explain in further detail down below: return Objects.hash(title, director, year, rating);
     }